US Marijuana Laws 2017

 Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Washington, and the District of Columbia.

-Recreational use of cannabis is now legal in eight states, and the District of Columbia.
-After last year’s election, four new states lifted prohibition entirely by voting to legalize cannabis use and possession for anyone over the age of 21.
-California, Maine, Massachusetts, and Nevada all passed legislation to regulate cannabis much like alcohol.
-These states join Colorado and Washington, who both legalized cannabis in 2012; as well as Oregon and Alaska who legalized in 2014.
+Recreational use of herb is now legal in eight states, and the District of Columbia.
+After last year’s election, four new states lifted prohibition entirely by voting to legalize herb use and possession for anyone over the age of 21.
+California, Maine, Massachusetts, and Nevada all passed legislation to regulate herb much like alcohol.
+These states join Colorado and Washington, who both legalized herb in 2012; as well as Oregon and Alaska who legalized in 2014.

 Each state has different individual possession limits: